Useful Responsive CSS Grid Frameworks

 More features in a framework might affect its performance.
 A typical website might not require every single feature a framework offers.
 Hence it would be best to use different framework based on the requirements of each website.

 3. Backward Compatibility

 Framework is used to save time.
-Hence having a framework that is compatible on older browsers makes development even easier.
+Hence having a framework that is compatible with older browsers makes development even easier.

-As mentioned in the above point, lot of features would affect performance.
+As mentioned in the above point, a lot of features would affect performance.
 Hence being able to choose only certain components of a framework gives us more control.
-Twitter Bootstrap is one of the most feature rich CSS Frameworks available today but also offers a great customization option to be able to choose only required features.
+Twitter Bootstrap is one of the most feature-rich CSS Frameworks available today but also offers a great customization option to be able to choose only required features.

 5. Support & Maintenance

 Another important aspect to consider would be how well a framework is maintained.
 As many frameworks are created by web developers on their own, if for any reason, they get busy or lose interest, you might have to continue improving the framework yourself or switch to another.
 This is no doubt true for every free product out there, but nonetheless is an important aspect to consider.